10. Programs & Supervision

 10.6.1.
 Compassionate and Medical Leaves

 A graduate student who has developed an illness, who has been the victim of an accident, or who has suffered grave events in his/her life, upon provision of appropriate documentation to the Graduate Chair, may be eligible for medical or compassionate leave.
 The Graduate Chair should forward these documents and a letter of support to the CGPS for approval.
-At the end of a medical leave and before returning to active studies, the student must provide to the Graduate chair and to CGPS a physician’s certificate indicating the condition necessitating the leave no longer compromises the graduate program.back to top
+At the end of a medical leave and before returning to active studies, the student may be asked to provide to the Graduate chair and to CGPS a physician’s certificate indicating the condition necessitating the leave no longer compromises the graduate program.back to top

 10.6.2.
 Maternity, Adopting, Parenting Leaves